helander/node-red-boolean-gates/README.md

 * `Default output` - Select what to happen if not enough input is available.
 No output, true or false are the options.
 This function is not available in case the `Startup filter` period is 0 seconds.

+### Entrance function

+The entrance function regards all incoming wires as one single logical input.
+This means that the input value in any incoming message is instantly reflected in the nodes output.
+Of course, the `Startup filter` setting apply, so the output reflection may not be instant.

 # Help and examples

 Please see node help and provided examples.